Susan Subak: Education

 Subak earned a B.A. at Reed College and later received a master's degree in Urban Planning from MIT.
 In 1995, Subak received her Ph.D. in Environmental Sciences from the School of Environmental Sciences at the University of East Anglia.

-In Subak's masters thesis, Assessing Accountability for Carbon Dioxide in the Atmosphere, she calculates the net anthropogenic carbon release for 130 countries.
+In Subak's master's thesis, Assessing Accountability for Carbon Dioxide in the Atmosphere, she calculates the net anthropogenic carbon release for 130 countries.
 This analysis provides the first data collection which accounts for carbon released by burning fossil fuels and clearing land.
 Subak's Ph.D. thesis/dissertation, Methane policy perspectives: towards improved emissions estimation, projection and control, combined the natural and social sciences to construct a more complete methane emissions model.

 Research and career

 Research

 Subak has 20 years of experience in the field of environmental science.
 She has had her research published in many peer-reviewed scientific and academic journals.

-A recent study by Subak for the Stockholm Environmental Institute is the first inventory of greenhouse gas sinks and sources by country.
+A 2019 study by Subak for the Stockholm Environmental Institute is the first inventory of greenhouse gas sinks and sources by country.
 The study was published in Climatic Change.
 The study, National Greenhouse Gas Accounts: Current Anthropogenic Sources and Sinks, catalogs the major sources of anthropogenic greenhouse gas emissions for 142 countries by drawing on previous research from international databases.
 This inventory allows countries to create climate policies tailored to their specific needs and provides a reference against which countries can judge the effectiveness of their greenhouse gas emission policies.